rbiggs/chocolatechip-ui/documentation/waml.markdown

 ##Tag: uibutton

 In WAML the uibutton tag is a WAML replacement for the HTML uibutton input to avoid conflicts with that tag's inherent styles, properties and behaviors.
 The uibutton can have child nodes.
-These can be pointer, used to form the left and right pointing element of navigation uibuttons.
-It can also contain a label or icon tag.
+These can be a label or icon.

 By default a uibutton tag has a particular appearance and dimensions suited for use in navbars and toolbars.
 You can indicate different uses of a uibutton with the ui-implements attribute.
 Possible values for the attribute are: